mattl/dbx/the-game.md

     <div class="panel-heading" role="tab" id="headingOne">
       <h2 class="panel-title">
 	<a data-toggle="collapse" data-parent="#accordion" href="#collapseOne" aria-expanded="true" aria-controls="collapseOne">
-	  Choose your sponsor and assemble your team!
+	  Choose your sponsor and assemble your team!>
 	</a>
       </h2>
     </div>
     <div id="collapseOne" class="panel-collapse collapse" role="tabpanel" aria-labelledby="headingOne">
       <div class="panel-body">

-Assume the role of sponsor and assemble your team from convicted felons, alien psychopaths or bloodthirsty mercenaries.
-The game contains two complete teams of Convicts and Asterians, including characterful prone figures.
-There is also a bizarre assortment of free agents for you to include in your team, such as the robotic training drones and bloodsucking aliens!
+Assume the role of Sponsor and assemble your team from convicted felons, alien psychopaths or bloodthirsty mercenaries.
+The box contains two complete teams of Convicts and Asterians, including characterful prone figures.
+There is also an incredible assortment of free agents for you to include in your team, such as the robotic training drones and bloodsucking aliens!

 Every model comes match-ready and can be used straight out of the box – no assembly required!